project-alice-assistant/docs/docs/setup/room-configuration.md

 :::

 #### Add a location
-First of all we have to add a location.
+First we have to add a location.
-- Click the plus sign in the location editing tool bar.
+- Click the plus sign in the location editing toolbar.
 - Now you can click anywhere on the empty space of the map in front of you.
 When you've clicked the grid, a popup will open and ask you for the name of the newly created location.
 - When you confirm the popup, you can then click into the grid and drag the cursor to create the sized room you're after.